Follow the Anti-scraping protections course in Apify Academy for a complete guide with the latest tips & tricks.

 }

-In Apify actor you can use promises to introduce delays before execution using the sleep() function from the Apify SDK as follows:
+With an Apify Actor, you can use promises to introduce delays before execution using the sleep() function from the Apify SDK as follows:

 const Apify = require('apify');